opengeospatial/HY_Features/section_1-6.md

 Referencing in general this definitions, this standard is concerned with water bodies that form the hydrographic network of water bodies on the land surface, including lakes and reservoirs, and with channels on the land surface continuously or periodically contain water.
 A conceptual model capturing the specifics of bodies of groundwater as well as aquifers containing groundwater will be provided with the GroundwaterML 2.0 under development [\*\*\*see annex ..., insert reference to GWML2\*\*\*].

+**[--- END OF SECTION 6 --- END OF SECTION 6 --- END OF SECTION 6 --- END OF SECTION 6 --- END OF SECTION 6 --- END OF SECTION 6 ---]**

+**[\*\*\* I intend to remove section this section, since the conceptual separation of watercourses is already described in 6.5, as well as the surface water confines --- furthermore, when atmospheric and subsurface are moved to annexes (see line 421), it doesn't make sense to retain the a surface hydro feature section  repeating 6.5 \*\*\*]**

 ### 6.6 The Surface Hydro Feature application schema
 (brief outline with reference to the normative section 7, in favour of completeness of the hydro cycle, against the background of the general holistic catchment approach)